bartdesmet/ExpressionFutures/CSharpExpressions/README.md

 - C# switch statements can have no cases with test values and/or no default case.
 - C# switch statements support `GotoCase` and `GotoDefault` control flow.

-An example of creating a `Switch` expression is shown below:
+An example of creating a `Switch` statement is shown below:

 ```csharp
 CSharpStatement.Switch(